 The last few weeks I've been busy making Rebel Raglan sweaters for all the boys and men in the family.
-I planned some great sweaters, went fabric shopping and came home with some really nice french terry with lycra, and in just the perfect weight.
-I started cutting, and realized that I was cutting out the wrong size (I cut a size L, but DH needs an XL) and I was short on fabric.
-At this point, I had cut out the body, and didn't have enough fabric for the sleeves.
+I planned some great sweaters, went fabric shopping and came home with some nice french terry with lycra, and in just the perfect weight.
+I started cutting and realized that I was cutting out the wrong size (I cut a size L, but DH needs an XL) and I was short on fabric.
+At this point, I had cut out the body and didn't have enough material for the sleeves.
 I ended up planning to stop by the shop and get some more fabric, but somehow I never got around to it.

 Last night I asked my support group what kind of blog posts from my hand they would be interested in reading, and one of many topics were pattern hacks.
-As I'm a person with very short reaction time from thought to action, I reached for the Rebel Raglan front and back pieces and decided to hack them into a Rebellious Rebel Raglan women's sweatshirt.
-In my stash I found a really nice Modal tencel pique for the sleeves.
+As I'm a person with short reaction time from thought to action, I reached for the Rebel Raglan front and back pieces and decided to hack them into a Rebellious Rebel Raglan women's sweatshirt.
+In my stash, I found a nice Modal Tencel pique for the sleeves.
 I also found a small remnant of a 2x2 rib for neckline and cuffs.

 I always have been fearless when it comes to changing garments, and thus this time I used the tried and true method of eyeballing.